MarionMoussay/binder_test/chapters/chapter1.md

 </codeblock>

+If there is the "Attempting to run your code" message, packages is loaded !

-If you want, you can import your own dataset.
+If you want, you can import your own dataset for this part.

 <codeblock id="01_02_02">

 </codeblock>

 For this tuto, the datasets *chocolates* from _SensoMineR_ is used in the correction.

 <codeblock id="01_02_03">